briandrum/codes.forchagrin.com/_chapters/chapter-351-parking-generally.md

 11. _(k)_ Alongside or opposite any street excavation or obstruction when such standing or parking would obstruct traffic;

-    1. _(1)_ Alongside any vehicle stopped or parked at the edge or curb of a street, except that commercial trucks may park alongside any such stopped or parked vehicle when in front of a business establishment for the purpose of loading or unloading merchandise; but only for so long as it takes to perform such act, and not when there is parking space available within reasonable distance of such establishment; or when there is an alley or other facilities available in connection with a business or business establishment for such purpose; and also, not when the operator of such vehicle is performing some act in connection with his personal affairs;
+12. _(l)_ Alongside any vehicle stopped or parked at the edge or curb of a street, except that commercial trucks may park alongside any such stopped or parked vehicle when in front of a business establishment for the purpose of loading or unloading merchandise; but only for so long as it takes to perform such act, and not when there is parking space available within reasonable distance of such establishment; or when there is an alley or other facilities available in connection with a business or business establishment for such purpose; and also, not when the operator of such vehicle is performing some act in connection with his personal affairs;
 (Ord.
 1973-904.
 Passed 5-1-73.)

-12. _(m)_ Upon any bridge or other elevated structure upon a street, except when expressly permitted by signage and/or street markings and when designated on the Traffic Control Map; (Ord.
+13. _(m)_ Upon any bridge or other elevated structure upon a street, except when expressly permitted by signage and/or street markings and when designated on the Traffic Control Map;
+(Ord.
 2017-14.
 Passed 11-13-17.)

-13. _(n)_ At any place where signs prohibit or limit stopping, standing or parking;
+14. _(n)_ At any place where signs prohibit or limit stopping, standing or parking;

-14. _(o)_ Within one foot of another parked vehicle.
+15. _(o)_ Within one foot of another parked vehicle.

-15. _(p)_ Within 500 feet of any fire apparatus at the scene of a fire or emergency;
+16. _(p)_ Within 500 feet of any fire apparatus at the scene of a fire or emergency;

-16. _(q)_ Upon any street or other areas designated as a fire lane;
+17. _(q)_ Upon any street or other areas designated as a fire lane;

-17. _(r)_ On the roadway portion of a freeway, expressway or thruway.
+18. _(r)_ On the roadway portion of a freeway, expressway or thruway.
 (Ord.
 1973-904.
 Passed 5-1-73.)

 ## 351.04   Parking near curb; handicapped locations on public and private lots and garages